ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 ---
-title: "Machine Learning for Geographical Indications: A Critical Integrative Review of Authentication and Certification"
+title: "Digital Terroir and Ecosystem Governance: A Critical Review of Machine Learning for the Auditability of Geographical Indications"
 author: "Catuxe Varjão de Santana Oliveira, Paulo Roberto Gagliardi, Luiz Diego Vidal Santos, Gustavo da Silva Quirino, Ana Karla de Souza Abud, Cristiane Toniolo Dias"
 bibliography: referencias.bib
-csl: apa.csl
+csl: harvard.csl
-reference-doc: modelo_formatacao.docx
+reference-doc: modelo_formatacao_new.docx
 fig-align: center
 table-align: center
 lang: en-US
 ---

 # Abstract

-Geographical Indications (GIs) are intellectual property assets that link product quality to territory and require auditable, reproducible authentication.
-This review provides a critical, integrative synthesis of Machine Learning (ML) applications in GI systems (2010–2025), focusing on how analytical signatures (spectral, elemental, isotopic, metabolomic, and geospatial) support origin discrimination, fraud detection, quality prediction, and traceability.
-Across 148 peer‑reviewed studies, supervised classifiers dominate: Random Forest and Support Vector Machines are prevalent in spectroscopy and chromatography for wines, meats, oils, and teas; Deep Learning emerges for hyperspectral and image data; and PLS‑DA/PCA remain central for chemometrics and dimensionality reduction.
+Geographical Indications (GIs) act simultaneously as intellectual property assets and tools for agrobiodiversity conservation, linking product quality to the territory's ecosystem services.
+This review provides a critical, integrative synthesis of Machine Learning (ML) applications in GI systems (2010–2025), focusing on how analytical signatures (spectral, elemental, isotopic) support environmental auditing, fraud detection, and the prevention of greenwashing.
+Across 148 peer‑reviewed studies, supervised classifiers dominate: Random Forest and Support Vector Machines are prevalent in spectroscopy and chromatography for wines, meats, oils, and teas; Deep Learning emerges for hyperspectral data; and PLS‑DA remains central for chemometrics.
 Typical accuracies range from 80% to 100% in laboratory settings, yet generalization is often overestimated: only 23% of studies perform spatially independent validation and fewer include longitudinal tests, with performance drops of 2%–15% under distribution shifts.
-To be incorporated into certification, ML models must demonstrate rigorous external and temporal validation, provide clear interpretability to identify territorial markers with legal defensibility, and operate within transparent data governance that supports public repositories and reproducible pipelines.
-We synthesize methodological patterns into technological families (algorithm–instrument–matrix), outline practical guidance for certifiers, and highlight opportunities for Global South products (coffee, cocoa, cheeses, cachaça).
-ML can strengthen GI certification when paired with careful validation and explainability; otherwise, statistical optimism risks eroding consumer trust and asset value.
+To be incorporated into environmental certification, ML models must demonstrate rigorous external validation, provide interpretability capable of identifying soil health fingerprints and climate resilience markers, and operate within transparent data governance.
+We synthesize methodological patterns into technological families and outline guidelines for ML to strengthen the credibility of GIs as sustainability instruments, preventing statistical optimism from eroding consumer trust and the asset's ecological value.

-**Keywords:** Geographical Indications; Machine Learning; Authentication; Chemometrics; Traceability; Explainability.
+**Keywords:** Geographical Indications; Machine Learning; Environmental Auditing; Greenwashing; Traceability; Ecosystem Services.

 # 1. Introduction

-Geographical Indications (GIs) safeguard territories and products within the knowledge economy, granting exclusive rights over goods whose quality, reputation, and characteristics stem from their geographical origin [@Locatelli2008; @WIPO2018].
-Grounded in the Berne Convention [@berna1886] and the TRIPS Agreement [@trips1994], GIs link productive territories and local communities to niche markets, coupling rights protection with traditional knowledge preservation [@Suh2007].
-Beyond their legal function, GIs represent strategic intangible assets under the Resource-Based View theory.
-They act as rare, valuable, inimitable, and non-substitutable resources that underpin sustainable territorial competitive advantage [@Barney1991].
-Value appropriation through GIs extends beyond immediate profitability; it anchors future value capture by leveraging differentiated markets and consumer willingness to pay premiums for certified origin products [@Loureiro2002; @VazquezFontes2010].

-The international regulation of Geographical Indications (GIs) is structured by the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) of the World Trade Organization, which establishes minimum standards of protection for member countries [@WTO1994].
-The global system predominantly distinguishes two categories of recognition, harmonized in the European Union by Regulation (EU) No 1151/2012: Protected Geographical Indication (PGI) and Protected Designation of Origin (PDO) [@EU2012].
-PGI identifies products whose quality or reputation is linked to geographical origin, requiring that at least one production stage takes place in the delimited area.
-In contrast, PDO designates products whose characteristics result exclusively or essentially from a specific geographical environment, including natural and human factors, requiring that all production stages occur within the defined region, directly linking quality to the concept of terroir [@Giovannucci2010; @Vandecandelaere2009].

-The governance of these assets is managed by national intellectual property offices and supranational bodies, such as the European Union Intellectual Property Office (EUIPO) and the World Intellectual Property Organization (WIPO), which administers the Lisbon System for the International Registration of Appellations of Origin [@WIPO2020].
-This global regulatory framework recognizes GIs as strategic intellectual property assets, eligible for protection against usurpation and imitation, fundamental for economic valuation and sustainable rural development in competitive global markets [@Belletti2017; @Bramley2013].

-Artisanal and agri-food products with potential for Geographical Indication (GI) represent significant cultural manifestations and strategic opportunities for territorial value capture.
-Research links the unique characteristics of regional products to specific geographical attributes, including edaphoclimatic conditions (soil, climate, altitude) and distinctive production methods [@Bureau2018; @Azevedo2011; @Santos2018; @Fonzo2015; @SantosJC2019].
-Territorial characterization, required internationally under Article 22 of the WTO TRIPS Agreement [@TRIPS1994], requires rigorous technical analyses to scientifically validate the relationship between quality and geographical factors.
-This requirement underscores the need for certification systems to objectively and robustly validate the link between geographical origin and product value/quality, aligning national, regional (EU, Mercosur), and global standards [@Garrido2021GI_TRIPS, @Tarmizi2023ComparativeGI].

-Machine Learning (ML) technologies address the challenge of objectively validating the link between product quality and geographical origin by analyzing complex analytical data and uncovering patterns that may not be apparent through traditional theoretical approaches [@Ramos2025].
-Unlike conventional sensory analysis, which depends on subjective human expertise and is limited in scalability, ML algorithms use data-driven methods to automatically process large, multidimensional datasets, enabling more robust and reproducible territorial certification [@Qamar2023DeepLearning, @Zatsu2024AI_Food].

-According to @Gbashi2024FoodIntegrityAI, ML and Artificial Intelligence have proven effective in overcoming the limitations of manual evaluation by reducing human biases, increasing accuracy, and enabling automation and standardization in authentication and origin assurance processes within the food industry.
-These technologies can identify non-linear patterns and latent relationships in multidimensional data that are often missed by classical statistical methods.  @Rocha2020NonLinear further emphasize that non-linear approaches, such as artificial neural networks and support vector machines, are particularly valuable when analyzing large datasets from diverse analytical techniques, where traditional statistical methods may be inadequate or less effective [@Chen2020].

-In the GI context, Machine Learning supports origin authentication, fraud detection, predictive quality control, and full traceability.
-It operates on chemical, isotopic, spectral, and geospatial signatures that capture the product-territory relationship [@longo2021; @acquarelli2021; @rodrigues2022; @rana2023].
-Integrating high-dimensional instrumental data with supervised models enables origin discrimination, adulteration identification, and sensory/physicochemical attribute estimation with precision meeting certification standards [@Jiang2025; @Peng2025; @Santoma2025; @Li2025; @Wang2025].

-The selection of variables and algorithms—such as Random Forest, SVM, PLS-DA, PCA, and feature selection methods like Boruta and RFE—not only influences technical performance but also plays a crucial role in regulatory processes by determining which territorial markers are recognized as valid evidence of authenticity [@Salam2021; @Malik2023].

-Despite growing academic and technological interest, there is a lack of comprehensive reviews that systematically synthesize the scientific evidence, catalog the techniques used, assess performance across different products and regions, and highlight future research needs.
-This gap limits methodological progress and impedes the effective transfer of knowledge to GI certification and control systems.
+Geographical Indications (GIs) transcend their original function as intellectual property to emerge as strategic instruments for environmental governance and agrobiodiversity conservation in the Anthropocene [@Belletti2017; @Vandecandelaere2009].
+In a global scenario marked by the climate crisis and the erosion of biological diversity, GIs operate as social-ecological systems that link product quality to the integrity of the territory's ecosystem services [@Berkes2003; @Bramley2013].
+More than guarantees of origin, they represent mechanisms for valuing regenerative agricultural practices and maintaining cultural landscapes, where *terroir* is redefined not just as a sensory attribute, but as a fingerprint of soil health and climate resilience [@Giovannucci2010; @Fonzo2015].

+The international regulation, grounded in the TRIPS Agreement and Regulation (EU) No 1151/2012, establishes the legal basis, but it is the capacity for environmental auditing that confers contemporary legitimacy to these assets [@EU2012; @WTO1994].
+The distinction between Protected Geographical Indication (PGI) and Protected Designation of Origin (PDO) reflects different degrees of dependence on natural cycles, requiring robust verification systems to avoid *greenwashing* and ensure that the market premium effectively funds environmental conservation [@Locatelli2008; @WIPO2020].
+The credibility of these seals depends, therefore, on the ability to scientifically prove that product characteristics derive from specific and non-replicable environmental interactions.

+In this context, Machine Learning (ML) emerges as a disruptive technology for environmental auditing.
+By processing high-dimensional spectral, isotopic, and metabolomic data, ML algorithms can decode "soil health fingerprints" and "climate resilience markers" invisible to traditional methods [@Gbashi2024FoodIntegrityAI; @Rocha2020NonLinear].
+Unlike subjective sensory analysis, ML offers a quantitative approach to validate "terroir integrity," transforming chemical complexity into auditable evidence of environmental compliance [@Qamar2023DeepLearning; @Ramos2025].
+This capability is critical for auditing ecosystem services, allowing the distinction between products that genuinely conserve biodiversity and those that merely exploit regional reputation.

+The application of ML in GIs, therefore, is not just a technical innovation, but a tool for epistemic sovereignty and environmental justice.
+It allows local communities to convert their tacit knowledge and management practices into verifiable data, protecting their genetic and cultural resources against misappropriation [@Suh2007; @Azevedo2011].
+However, current literature lacks a synthesis connecting these sensing technologies to the urgent demands of environmental monitoring.

+##########aqui###########
+To operationalize this connection between data and territory, we propose the concept of 'Digital Terroir'.
+We define Digital Terroir not merely as the digitalization of geographical data, but as the computational reconstruction of the soil-climate-biota interactions that confer typicity.
+Unlike static soil maps, Digital Terroir is dynamic: it uses Machine Learning to continuously correlate the chemometric fingerprint of the final product (phenotype) with the environmental variables of the territory (genotype).
+This creates an auditable link between the product and its ecosystem services, rendering the 'taste of place' mathematically verifiable.

-This review systematically maps Machine Learning applications in Geographical Indications, using the PCC framework (*Population, Concept, Context*) to synthesize scientific evidence on integrating ML with territorial aspects.
-We hypothesize that Machine Learning techniques support authentication, evaluation, and decision-making processes in GIs, revealing methodological patterns that consolidate knowledge for developing computational models in geographical certification.
+This review systematically maps Machine Learning applications in Geographical Indications, focusing on their potential for environmental authentication and fraud prevention.
+We hypothesize that ML techniques, when integrated with environmental data, function as auditing mechanisms for ecosystem services, offering a robust scientific basis for market-based conservation policies and for preventing *greenwashing* in global value chains.

 # 2. Materials and Methods